-The school day starts at 8.50am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8.50am.
+The school day starts at 8.50am and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:45am, when doors open for a soft landing for all pupils.

 Registers will be taken as follows throughout the school day:

 - The morning register will be marked by 8.55am.
 Pupils will receive a late mark if they are not in their classroom by this time.
-Pupils attending after this time will receive a mark to show that they were on site, but this will be a late mark - The morning register will close 9.25am.
-Pupils will receive a mark of absence if they are not in school before this time - The afternoon register will be marked in line with staggered lunch times. - The afternoon register will close 5 minutes after the class have returned from playtime
+Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark. - The morning register will close at 9:20am.
+Pupils will receive a mark of unauthorised absence if they do not attend school before this time - The afternoon register will be marked in line with staggered lunch times. - The afternoon register will close 5 minutes after the class have returned from lunchtime.